VRA Rescue NSW: Volunteering

 As with many volunteer organisations, an increasing number of VRA squads face difficulties recruiting sufficient personnel in order to respond effectively to incidents.
-This has led to a gradual decline in the number of accredited squads from 47 in 2007 down to 32 by 2013, with responsibility moving to other organisations such as Fire and Rescue NSW and the State Emergency Service.
+This has led to a gradual decline in the number of accredited squads from 47 in 2007 down to 32 by 2013.
+With responsibility moving to other organisations such as Fire and Rescue NSW and the State Emergency Service.

-Though VRA Rescue NSW have received Government funding for new vehicles, equipment and training, to help keep the community safe.

-This new funding means the VRA Rescue NSW will receive $18.8 million over four years.
+VRA has received government funding for new vehicles, equipment and training, $18.8 million over four years.